-- A person should incorporate their business first either as a Private Limited Company or as a Limited Liability Partnership or as a Partnership Firm along with obtaining the certificate of Incorporation, PAN and other required compliances.
+- A person should incorporate their business first either as a Private Limited Company or as a Limited Liability Partnership or as a Partnership Firm along with obtaining the certificate of Incorporation, PAN, and other required compliances.

 - A person needs to log in to the official website of Startup India where he/she has to fill all the essential details of the business in the registration form and upload the required documents.

-- A letter of recommendation, Incorporation/Registration Certificate and a brief description of the business are some of the essential documents required for the registration purpose.
+- A letter of recommendation, Incorporation/Registration Certificate, and a brief description of the business are some of the essential documents required for the registration purpose.

-- Since the start-ups are exempted from income tax benefits, therefore, they must be recognised by the Department of Industrial Policy and Promotion (DIPP) before availing these benefits.
+- Since the start-ups are exempted from income tax benefits, therefore, they must be recognized by the Department of Industrial Policy and Promotion (DIPP) before availing these benefits.
 Also, they should be certified by the Inter-Ministerial Board (IMB) to be eligible for IPR related benefits.

 - After successful registration and verification of the documents, you will be immediately provided with a recognition number for your startup along with a certificate of recognition.